muhammadazzazy/udemate/README.md

 - [x] Implement environment variable parsing
 - [x] Add requirements.txt
-- [ ] Implement refresh token authentication
+- [x] Implement refresh token authentication
+- [ ] Add functionality to generate JSON files of submissions grouped by hostname

 See the [open issues](https://github.com/muhammadazzazy/udemy-unlocked/issues) for a full list of proposed features (and known issues).